trendsetter37/quote-generator/README.md

 ---
 ### API Endpoints

+API Documentation for these endpoints can be found [here](https://quote-generator-apidocs.surge.sh).

 Route | Verb | Description
 --- | :---: | :---
 /api/authenticate | POST | Authenticate with user and password